Davevanh/Twitter-to-DWH/README.md

 # Twitter to DWH

-This is an end to end project of retrieving data from Twitter, loading it into a Postgres database (treated as a data warehouse) and scheduling the Extract and Load processes (Python), as well as the data transformation processes (DBT) using Airflow
+This is an end to end project of retrieving data from Twitter, loading it into a Postgres database (treated as a data warehouse) and scheduling the Extract and Load processes (Python), as well as the data transformation processes (DBT) using Airflow.

 <b>1.
 Set up relational tables in Postgres</b><br>